jhellerstein/kvs_zoo/README.md

 ## 🏗️ Architecture

-The zoo showcases a composable architecture where dispatch strategies, maintenance strategies, and value semantics can be mixed and matched.
+The zoo showcases a composable architecture where routing layers, replication/cleanup layers, and value semantics can be mixed and matched.

-### New (Metadata + Background) Direction
+### Data and Metadata Streams

-The ongoing refactor introduces two orthogonal event streams from the core:
+The core emits two orthogonal event streams:

-- `DataEvent<V>`: observable effects (Put/Delete/Get responses, later Scan chunks)
-- `MetaEvent`: system/maintenance metadata (Tomb, future Reclaim)

-Pipelines:

-- **Before**: routes and orders `KVSOperation<V>`.
-- **After**: consumes `DataEvent<V>`; may optionally subscribe to `MetaEvent`.
-- **Background** (optional): maintenance tasks subscribing to one or both streams (e.g., tomb indexing, anti-entropy).

-Early phases keep dispatch simple: borrowed references passed synchronously; cloning deferred until a stage explicitly needs ownership.

-See `docs/background_pipeline_plan.md` for the phased migration plan and `docs/metadata_background_quickstart.md` for hands-on wiring guidance (data vs meta streams, background stage attachment).
+- `DataEvent<V>` captures observable effects such as put/delete responses (and future streaming reads).
+- `MetaEvent` carries background metadata such as tomb notifications or summary statistics.

+Pipeline stages subscribe to the streams they care about:

+- **Before** stages run sequentially just before storage, routing and ordering `KVSOperation<V>` requests.
+- **After** stages run sequentially just after storage, consuming `DataEvent<V>` and optionally `MetaEvent` when replication or cleanup needs the extra context.
+- **Background** stages (opt-in) attach to either `DataEvent<V>` or `MetaEvent` streams for longer-lived background work, as demonstrated by the tombstone indexer in `examples/replicated_with_tombstone.rs`.

+Stages branch by cloning Hydro streams, which could potentially be optimized in future.

 ### Core Abstractions